British Steel risks collapse with 25,000 jobs under threat

 British Steel had asked the government for a 75 million pound loan but has since reduced its demand to 30 million pounds after Greybull agreed to put up more money, according one of the sources, who is close to the negotiations.

-Greybull was also the owner of Monarch, an airline that went bust in October 2017.
+Greybull was also the owner of Monarch, an airline that went bust here in October 2017.

 If the British Steel loan is not approved by Tuesday afternoon, administrators EY could be appointed as early as Wednesday, the source said.